University of the Pacific (United States): Reputation and rankings

-The 2023 U.S. News & World Report ranking of U.S. colleges and universities ranked University of the Pacific No. 151 in the "Top National Universities" category.
-Also for 2023, USN&WR ranked Pacific 56th in "Best Value School," 82nd for "Social Mobility" and No. 100 for "Best College for Veterans."
-The 2022 Wall Street Journal/Times Higher Education College Rankings ranked Pacific 19th for "Best Universities in the West."
-In 2022 the Georgetown University Center on Education and the Workforce ranked Pacific No. 1 in the U.S. in career earnings for low-income students who attend colleges that enroll high percentages of Pell Grant Recipients.
+The 2025 U.S. News & World Report ranking of U.S. colleges and universities ranked University of the Pacific No. 139 in the "Top National Universities" category.
+The 2026 Wall Street Journal/Times Higher Education College Rankings ranked Pacific 85th.
+In 2022 the Georgetown University Center on Education and the Workforce ranked Pacific 39th in the U.S. in return on investment for low-income students.

 Student life

-As of 2022, the Stockton Campus had 4,594 students (3,278 undergraduates, 747 graduate, 569 first professional students).
-The San Francisco Campus had 694 students (16 undergraduates, 180 graduate, 498 first professional students), and the Sacramento Campus had 989 students (478 graduate, 511 first professional students).
+As of 2025, the Stockton Campus had 4,655 students (3,074 undergraduates, 1,088 graduate, 493 professional students).
+The San Francisco Campus had 664 students (19 undergraduates, 147 graduate, 498 professional students), and the Sacramento Campus had 1,533 students (4 undergraduate, 852 graduate, 677 professional students).